Amsterdam/GOB-Documentation/docs/security.md

 The combination of confidence level and key index points to a secret that will be used to encrypt the data.

-#### Asymmetrical encryption
+#### Symmetrical encryption

-It is proposed to use an asymmetric encryption algorithm.
-The secrets that are used in GOB Import only allow encryption of sensitive data.
-The secrets that are used in GOB API only allow for decryption of sensitive data.
+A symmetrical encryption algorithm is used within GOB.
+GOB Import and GOB API share common secrets to encrypt and decrypt secure data.

 #### Key management